-Salvation can be like buying a new electronic gadget.
-At first, it's exciting, but soon you get confused and frustrated as you try to make it work.
-You might have trouble reading the instructions or, despite your best effort, you can't understand the guy at tech support, and it seems easier to give up on the shiny new thing and return to the old comfortable one.
+You know that feeling when you buy a new gadget?
+It’s exciting at first.
+But then you get confused reading the instructions.
+Or, despite your best effort, you can’t understand the guy at tech support.
+Soon, it seems easier to give up on the shiny new thing and return to the old comfortable one.

 What does it mean to be saved?